mit-acl/faster/Readme.md

 ## General Setup
+FASTER has been tested with
+* Ubuntu 16.04/ROS Kinetic and with
+* Ubuntu 18.04/ROS Melodic

-FASTER has been tested with Ubuntu 16.04 and ROS Kinetic (newer ROS versions may require some minor changes, feel free to [create an issue](https://github.com/mit-acl/faster/issues) if you have any problems).
+Other ROS versions may require some minor changes, feel free to [create an issue](https://github.com/mit-acl/faster/issues) if you have any problems).
 The Gurobi versions tested are Gurobi 8.1 and Gurobi 9.0.

 Install [Gurobi](https://www.gurobi.com/).
 You can test your installation typing `gurobi.sh` in the terminal.
 Have a look at [this section](#issues-when-installing-gurobi) if you have any issues.

 Install the following dependencies:
 ```
+ros_v="$(rosversion -d)"
-sudo apt-get install ros-kinetic-gazebo-ros-pkgs ros-kinetic-mavros-msgs ros-kinetic-tf2-sensor-msgs
+sudo apt-get install ros-"${ros_v}"-gazebo-ros-pkgs ros-"${ros_v}"-mavros-msgs ros-"${ros_v}"-tf2-sensor-msgs
 ```

 Create a workspace, and clone this repo and its dependencies: